vk1cd314/Blog/vk1cd314blog/content/posts/asynctask.md

 ## Declaration
 AsyncTask is an abstract generic class that needs to be implemented to use its functionality.
 To make a class extend AsyncTask, the generic class needs three parameters -

--   *Parameters* - to pass onto any parameter into class
+-   *Parameters* - to pass onto any parameter into class, used as parmeters for the network call
 -   *Progress* - To keep track of progress updates
 -   *Result* - Format of the result expected